Performance Review Process

 Weekly Signal Type Performance Analysis

-Analyze your results by VB signal type: TR (Trend Reversal), FP (First Pullback), ME (Mean Extension), TC (Trend Continuation), and SP (Signal Pending).
+Analyze your results by VB signal type: TR (Trend Reversal), FP (First Pullback), ME (Momentum Entry), TC (Trend Continuation), and SP (Second Pullback).
+TR, FP, and ME are the primary signals surfaced in the Scanner, while SP and TC are secondary alert-only flags.
 Create a performance table for each signal type.

 This signal type analysis allows you to create Scanner filter presets that exclude underperforming signal types.
 For example, you might create a preset called “High Probability VB” that filters for FP and TC signals only, WITH Market Pulse, Green or Yellow color, 80+ conviction, Daily Conservative model.